 At present, the College operates a number of partnerships with institutions in the USA, Japan, Singapore and Indonesia.
 The College aims to establish more partnerships with institutions around the world.

 Please visit the websites of the host institutions to get further details and information about the courses* offered.

 * Requirement(s) or prerequisite(s) may apply on some courses.

 You should ensure that the courses you select at the partner institution do not duplicate courses you have previously taken at Centennial College.
-For example, if you have completed Principles of Economics at Centennial, you should not enroll in Introduction to Economics at the partner institution.
-You should view the experience of studying abroad as a unique opportunity to take courses you would not otherwise be able to take at Centennial: Psychology, American Studies, Journalism, Literature, etc. Generally speaking, these courses should be at the American “200” level or higher.
-Courses at the 100 level are introductory courses usually taken in the first year of studies, roughly equivalent to QF 4 courses in Hong Kong.
+For example, if you have completed Principles of Economics at Centennial College, you should not enrol in Introduction to Economics at the partner institution.
+You are encouraged to view the exchange experience as a unique opportunity to take courses you would not otherwise be able to take at Centennial College, such as American Studies, Journalism, Literature, etc. Generally speaking, these courses should be at the American “200” level or higher.
+Courses at the “100” level are introductory courses usually taken in the first year of studies, roughly equivalent to QF 4 courses in Hong Kong.

 The exact number of credits granted will be considered on a case-by-case basis by the College.

-You are eligible to apply if you meet the following criteria
+You are eligible to apply for exchange if you meet the following criteria